 Reproducing CSN’s 3- and 4-part harmonies is no small matter, especially for a duo, but it can be done.
 PFOM proves it (see the Video/Audio tab for evidence).
 Collins and Stills themselves further this argument: Their 2017 album, “Everybody Knows”, featured an attractive mix of new songs, catalogue selections and CSN covers.
 Indeed, another PFOM tune on tap Friday night, You Don’t Have To Cry, was a staple of the tour Collins and Stills undertook in support of “Everybody Knows”.

 That album and tour may not have transpired had David Crosby, Graham Nash and Stills made plain, in 2016, that they’d finally had enough of one another.
 Each has indicated they will never perform with the others again — a sentiment Neil Young made plain (but kept reneging on) starting in 1974.
-Prior to her 50th anniversary tour with Stills, Collins was dismissive of the idea that she was some sort of stand-in.
+Prior to her 50th anniversary tour with Stills, Collins was dismissive of the idea that she was ever some sort of stand-in.

 “I’m the original girl,” she told The Guardian in 2017.
 “I was there before any of them.”

-We often tell audiences that a particular tune we perform (and recently recorded, see above), “Wednesday Morning, 3 a.m.”, contains perhaps the most unlikely Paul Simon lyric ever written down.
+We often tell audiences that a particular tune we perform (and recently recorded, see below), “Wednesday Morning, 3 a.m.”, contains perhaps the most unlikely Paul Simon lyric ever written down.
 Give a listen and pay special attention to the third verse… The notion that effete, petit Paul Simon would ever knock over a liquor store, or commit a violent felony of any kind, is patently absurd.
 The same could be said of Art Garfunkel, who is taller but no less the sensitive, urbane sophisticate.

 No one claims this or any S&G song is explicitly autobiographical, but this unlikely outlaw theme is one that Simon & Garfunkel must have fancied because they resurrect and amplify it on their very next album with the song, “Somewhere They Can’t Find Me”.